rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 }
 ```

-Now that we have a library crate in the workspace, let’s have the binary crate
+Now that we have a library crate in the workspace, we can have the binary crate
 `adder` depend on the library crate `add-one`.
 First, we’ll need to add a path
-dependency on `add-one` to *adder/Cargo.toml*:
+dependency on `add-one` to *adder/Cargo.toml*.

 <span class="filename">Filename: adder/Cargo.toml</span>